-282 Even so, the use of projectors allows one to avoid writing out explicit matrix elements.
-Lexigraphical 283 ordering of these (i,j) index pairs can be adopted and assigned to indices that range from negative to 284 positive integers or odd half integers to obtain Hubbard's V_s^l and his frequencies ω_s^l .
-The original 285 mathematical lemmas and theorems of Gorini et.al heavily rely on the use of spectral decomposition.
-286 Redfield's notation adopts the use of explicit matrix elements, and this perhaps is another of the reasons 287 for the popularity of his equations.
-Bengs and Levitt commence their own analysis by adopting an 288 eigenbasis for E as with Eq.(28).
-We can now also tie spectral decomposition to the factoring problem of 289 the previous section.
-If H is a positive matrix we can apply Eq.(23) to decompose H into a sum
+279 Even so, the use of projectors allows one to avoid writing out explicit matrix elements.
+Lexigraphical 280 ordering of these (i,j) index pairs can be adopted and assigned to indices that range from negative to 281 positive integers or odd half integers to obtain Hubbard's V_s and his frequencies ω_s .
+The original 282 mathematical lemmas and theorems of Gorini et.al heavily rely on the use of spectral decomposition.
+283 Redfield's notation adopts the use of explicit matrix elements, and this perhaps is another of the reasons 284 for the popularity of his equations.
+Bengs and Levitt commence their own analysis by adopting an eigenbasis for E as with Eq.(28).
+We can now also tie spectral decomposition to the factoring problem of 285 286 the previous section.
+If H is a positive matrix we can apply Eq.
+(25) to decompose H into a sum where the operators can be written in terms of the unitary matrix T which diagonalizes H with positive eigenvalues λ_k as

-$$H = \sum{k} N_k N_k^{\dagger}$$ (29)
+$$H = \sum{k} N_k N_k^{\dagger} \tag{29}$$